 What Is Narrative Therapy?: Narrative therapy is a form of psychotherapy that is focused on separating yourself from the problem, allowing you to externalize your issues, rather than internalize them.
 In narrative therapy, you are encouraged to see troubling events or feelings that affect your life as stories that you tell about yourself.

-Your therapist will help you to tell these stories and start to view them as external from yourself – things that have happened to you, but that don’t have to define you or be a part of your identity.
+Your therapist will help you to tell these stories and start to view them as external to yourself – things that have happened to you, but that don’t have to define you or be a part of your identity.
 By seeing your life in stories, you will be encouraged to rewrite the parts of your story that no longer serve you.
 The stories that you tell will not only be the negative ones.